mysticshirou/EGT309-TeamJunHoe/README.md

 Run `docker run -d -p 8888:8888 eda` to start the jupyter server and use it as the jupyter kernel in your preferred IDE

 ### Kedro Pipeline
-Run `run.sh` to run the finalized pipeline
+Run `run.sh` to run the finalized pipeline.
+Ensure Docker is installed and available in your system for `run.sh` to work.

 Modify parameters used in the data_preprocessing pipeline in `conf/base/parameters_datapreprocessing.yml`